Joe Ashton

-Joseph William Ashton OBE (9 October 1933 – 30 March 2020) was a British Labour Party politician who was known for his defence of the rights of Labour Members of Parliament (MPs) against the demands of the left wing of the party to subject them to mandatory reselection.
-He took his seat in a by-election, winning with a majority of just 1.72%; in his last election before retiring, he won it by a majority of 36.4%.
+Joseph William Ashton OBE (9 October 1933 – 30 March 2020) was a British Labour Party politician who was the MP for Bassetlaw from 1968 to 2001.
+He took his seat in by-election, winning with a majority of just 1.72%; in his last election before retiring, he won it by a majority of 36.4%.

 Early career

 Ashton was born and brought up in Sheffield; he attended High Storrs Grammar School and Rotherham Technical College.
-Before he was elected as an MP, he was a Sheffield City Councillor beginning in 1962.
+He was an engineer, and entered electoral politics when he was elected to Sheffield City Council in 1962.

 Parliament

 Ashton was first elected as the Member of Parliament for Bassetlaw in a by-election in 1968, when he struggled to hold the seat (which had been Labour-held since 1929) at a time when the government of Harold Wilson was unpopular.
 The close result saw it become a marginal seat, won by Ashton with a majority of just 740 (1.72%).
 The previous MP, Captain Frederick Bellenger was said to have built a personal vote through his Labour canvassing, and in the local newspapers.
 Having been an MP since 1935, Bellenger died mid-term in May 1968 at the age of 73.
 He had just been awarded the Freedom of Worksop (a town in the constituency) two days before his death.
-Bellenger was among those deselected for any future election, however, for defying the party whip for his support of the purported continued government of the White Rhodesians and privatisation of steel (which the Labour government nationalised in 1967 as British Steel Corporation).

 Pit closures were an important issue in a seat with a large mining sector vote.
-Ashton argued that the Labour government's approach, which included redundancy payments to miners over the age of 55, was better than the terms of the Conservatives when they were in power (1951-1964).
+Ashton argued that the Labour government's approach, which included redundancy payments to miners over the age of 55, was better than the terms of the Conservatives when they were in power (1951–1964).
+Ashton was associated with the party's left early in his career, but gradually moved away over time.

-In 1974, when corruption allegations about MPs were circulating, Ashton gave an interview to the Labour Party newspaper Labour Weekly.
-Seeking to defend MPs in general, Ashton insisted that the number who were guilty of corruption "could be counted on the fingers of one hand".
-This statement backfired, as newspapers demanded that he name the guilty five MPs.